Accrual of statutory annual leave and sickness

 HMRC v Stringer

-In 2009 the European Court of Justice (ECJ) held that workers on sick leave continue to accrue annual leave and that if workers are not given the opportunity to take annual leave during this time, they should be permitted to carry it over to the next leave year.
-When the case was remitted to the House of Lords it was confirmed that holiday could be taken whilst a worker is on sick leave.
+In 2009, the European Court of Justice (ECJ) held that workers on sick leave continue to accrue annual leave and that if workers are not given the opportunity to take annual leave during this time, they should be permitted to carry it over to the next leave year.
+When the case was remitted to the House of Lords it was confirmed that holiday could be taken while a worker is on sick leave.

 Pereda v Madrid Movilidad SA